winitzki/scall/tutorial/programming_dhall.md

 #### Functions from types to types

-Functions with type parameters follow from the principle that we should be able to a function argument by a type.
+Functions with type parameters follow from the principle that we should be able to replace types in a type annotation by a new function argument.
 The result is that we obtain a function whose first argument is a type parameter.

 We may apply the same principle also to the returned value of a function.
-So, now we would like to replace the returned value of a function by a type.
+So, now we would like to replace a type in a type annotation by the returned value of a new function.

-The result is a function that _returns a type_.
+The result is that we need to have a function that _returns a type_.

 The argument of such a function could be either a value parameter or a type parameter.
 If it is a type parameter, we obtain a function from types to types.